 - To take Social Security before age 70, the financial and non-financial benefits of claiming Social Security early should outweigh the benefits of deferral.

-We have NEVER advised someone to pay off their mortgage and then subsequently heard any amount of regret from that client.
-In our experience, it is not uncommon for someone to reach retirement age with some amount of mortgage debt remaining.
-Much like the conversion example above, many investors find it psychologically difficult to remove some sizeable portion of their portfolio to reduce low interest debt.
-Ironically, any amount of debt one carries into retirement is likely to be the largest cause for anxiety.
-We understand this and have consistently advised debt elimination as soon as possible for those soon to or having just retired.
-By turning on Social Security prior to age 70, one could utilize this income and dedicate it fully to debt reduction.
+Ironically, any amount of debt one carries into retirement is likely to be the largest cause of anxiety.
+We understand this and have consistently advised debt elimination as soon as possible for those soon to retire or who have just retired.
+By turning on Social Security before age 70, one could utilize this income and dedicate it fully to debt reduction.
 The by-product of this planning strategy is magnified when the debt is gone, and the Social Security income stream continues for the remainder of your life.

 Income or Estate Protection